Medication Administration in Childcare Programs

 If a child has an adverse reaction, staff should:

-• Immediately assess the child’s condition
+• Immediately assess the child’s condition.

-• Notify the child’s parent or guardian
+• Notify the child’s family immediately.

-• Follow any specific instructions in the child’s medical file
+• Follow any specific instructions in the child’s medical file.

 Using brightwheel for medication management